Skip to main content

 The account is managed with the roofing sales path in view.

 A roofing campaign can look busy while the office gets weak calls, missed calls, duplicate forms, or quote requests that never move.
-Stan Consulting manages the ads with the page, call path, intake, and follow-up beside it.
+Stan Consulting manages the ads with the page, call flow, intake, and follow-up beside it.

 01Right searchesSpend is aimed at roofing demand that matches the business.